-From the architect.
+Text description provided by the architects.
 This tale was projected from Paulo Mendes da Rocha and his amazing ability to captivate audiences, which I approached elliptically to be accommodated in an epicenter embarrassingly offset from all protagonism.

 It told of a lively and ornate portuguese-spanish brazilian-paraguayan, of a place where the architect had designed a garden that was built with a broom, and that the real protagonist of the unique work was not in the extended ground plane, instead, it lashed out against gravity and wind, between the shadows, leaves and fruits, a howler ape had made his place in the world out of the trees in the property.